 Wallace looms yet again.
 This time as a Buddhist St. Paul, an uncompromising evangelist, declaring the good news of the all-seeing Buddha’s epoch-making “contemplative revolution” (147).

 Given the advent of Trump, Le Pen, Brexit, the AfD (Alternative for Germany), and so on, the term “fascism” is no longer a mere pejorative: it has reverted back to its role as a legitimate cultural-political descriptor.
 My point here is not, of course, that Wallace is fascist in the way that a violent brown-shirted thug is.
-I don’t know Wallace personally.
-My point is that his text (via his “Buddhism,” Dzogchen,” and this and that mostly Tibetan teacher) has resonances in contemporary fascist thought.
-I am suggesting that we may find in Wallace the same kind of unconscious (?) collusion with a cultural-political-spiritual fascist ideology that we find with, say, Jon Kabat-Zinn in relation to neoliberalism or Stephen Batchelor in relation to a neo-Orientalist colonialism.
+I don’t know Wallace or his politics personally.
+My point is that his text (via his “Buddhism,” Dzogchen,” and this and that mostly Tibetan teacher) belies a totalitarian Traditionalism that has resonances in contemporary in fascist thought.
+I am suggesting that we may find in Wallace the same kind of unconscious (?) collusion with a cultural-political-spiritual ideology that we find with, say, Jon Kabat-Zinn in relation to capitalist neoliberalism.

-Anyway, the final step of my research led me back to this blog, and to Tom Pepper’s essay.
-He uses different language.
+Anyway, here’s Tom Pepper’s essay.
+He uses different language from what I just did.
 His argument is cool and reasoned.
-Still, a careful reader will not fail to notice that it’s all in there.
+Still, a careful reader will not fail to notice that regarding totalitarian Traditionalism, it’s all in there.

 The age of Western Buddhist innocence has passed.
 What comes next?